M. A. Manan

 M. A. Manan (c.
-1936–21 September 2009) Bangladesh Awami League politician.
-He was elected a member of parliament from Chittagong-7 in 1973 and Chittagong-9 on 12 June 1996.
+1936–21 September 2009) was a Bangladesh Awami League politician.
+He was elected a member of parliament from Chittagong-7 in 1973 and from Chittagong-9 on 12 June 1996.

 Career

 M. A. Manan was elected a member of parliament in 1973 Bangladeshi general election from Chittagong-7 as an Awami League candidate.
 He was elected a member of parliament in the 12 June 1996 Bangladeshi general election from Chittagong-9 as an Awami League candidate.
 He was defeated by participating in the national elections of the 2001 Bangladeshi general election as an Awami League candidate.

 Death

 Manan died on 21 September 2009.